AAformer: Auto-Aligned Transformer for Person Re-Identification: Methodology

-The Auto-Alignment aims at automatically grouping the image patches into different $\Phi_{p}~ (p\!\in\{\!1,...,P\})$, in which both human parts and non-human ones are included.
-The $\Phi_{p}$ for different part tokens should be mutually exclusive.
-Our idea is adaptively clustering the patch embeddings into $P$ groups with the part tokens as their prototypes.
+\textbf{Multi-head Auto-Alignment.} The Auto-Alignment aims at automatically grouping the image patches into different $\Phi_{p}~ (p\!\in\{\!1,...,P\})$, in which both human parts and non-human ones are included.
+The $\Phi_{p}$ for different {[PART]}s should be mutually exclusive.
+Our idea is adaptively clustering the patch embeddings into $P$ groups with the {[PART]}s as their prototypes.
 This makes the patch assignment problem the same as the Optimal Transport problem \cite{Sinkal}.
-In detail, the $query$ vectors of part tokens, $\mathbf{Q}^{\rm PT}\in\mathbb{R}^{P \times D}$, are regarded as the part prototypes, and we are interested in mapping the $key$ vectors of image patches $\mathbf{K}\in\mathbb{R}^{N\times D}$ to the $\mathbf{Q}^{\rm PT}$ to obtain the patch assignment (CLS token does not participate in the clustering and is omitted for simplicity).
-We denote this mapping by $\mathbf{Y}\in\mathbb{R}^{P\times N}$, and the value in position $(p,n)$ denotes the probability of the $n$th image patch belonging to the $p$th part token.
+In detail, the $query$ vectors of {[PART]}s, $\mathbf{Q}^{\rm PT}\in\mathbb{R}^{P \times D}$, are regarded as the part prototypes, and we are interested in mapping the $key$ vectors of image patches $\mathbf{K}\in\mathbb{R}^{N\times D}$ to the $\mathbf{Q}^{\rm PT}$ to obtain the patch assignment (CLS token does not participate in the clustering and is omitted for simplicity).
+We denote this mapping by $\mathbf{Y}\in\mathbb{R}^{P\times N}$, and the value in position $(p,n)$ denotes the probability of the $n$th image patch belonging to the $p$th {[PART]}.
 To maximize the similarity between $\mathbf{K}$ and $\mathbf{Q}^{\rm PT}$, $\mathbf{Y}$ is optimized by: